Bladder Cancer

 Bladder Removal and Reconstruction

-- Shaving the area around the pouch will help the pouch stick better to skin.
+4. Shave the area around the pouch to help the pouch stick better to skin.

-- Pouches include filters that help prevent odors.
-Using fragrance drops or sprays to further mask the odor may boost your confidence.
+5. Pouches include filters that help prevent odors.
+Fragrance drops or sprays can further mask odor.